Okema1/terraform-spads-test/README.md

 - installs ansible so everything is ready to be tested

 Install the prerequisites:\
-sudo apt install snapd\
+sudo apt install incus\
-sudo snap install lxd\
 and [terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

 Initlize lxd with the following command:\
-lxd init\
-then accept all the defaults
+incus admin init --minimal

 To use:\